xvk-64/secure-programming-2024/README.md

 University of Adelaide Semester 2 2024.

 ## Please DO NOT put personally identifiable information from this project into ChatGPT, for example, university name, ID number, email addresses, or GitHub usernames.
+If using ChatGPT for security analysis, please thoroughly check your prompt for personal and or sensitive information before submission.

 ## What is this
 Assignment for COMP SCI 3307 Secure Programming at the University of Adelaide.